 Appears like a birthmark on the face or neck of the scalp.
 Although this is a benign condition, it can turn cancerous .

 It is an inflammatory skin condition that causes redness and visible blood vessels in the skin.

 It is a type of cancer that begins in the sebaceous glands .
 Although it is rare, it can be life threatening.

 How To Control Sebum Production?

-You can use skin care products like cleansers, moisturizers and serums that regulate the amount of sebum your skin makes.
+You can use skincare products like cleansers, moisturizers and serums that regulate the amount of sebum your skin makes.
 SkinKraft sebum control face cleanser is a must try if you’ve been struggling to find a gentle cleanser that suits your oily skin.
-One of its key ingredients is niacinamide that controls the overactive sebaceous glands and minimises sebum production.
+One of its key ingredients is niacinamide which controls the overactive sebaceous glands and minimises sebum production.

 Your diet could be a reason why there is an overproduction of sebum in your skin.
 Avoiding foods high in fats and sugars may help.
 However, there is little evidence with respect to the association of diet with sebaceous glands.
 Consult your doctor if you’re worried about excess sebum on your skin.